 We keep a certain amount of capital on a non-operational bank account.
 It’s an “insurance fund” of the company, and we allocate capital to this account each month.

 We invest part of our capital to different assets.
 To P2P loan platforms, precious metals, and also riskier assets like Bitcoin.
 It’s the company “Investment account”, and we allocate capital to the investment account every month.
 We try to stay out of investments if we see potentially better alternatives in the future, for example, opportunities of the stressed economy.

 We try to introduce at least one new service every year.
-We feel it’s important to create different streams of income for the company, and it forces us to keep our eyes open, educate ourselves, and get out of the comfort zone.
+We feel it’s important to create different streams of income for the company, and it forces us to keep our eyes open, educate ourselves, and get out of our comfort zone.
 It’s important to make sure that the new services we bring to the market are relevant to our clients and e-residents.

 Probably the most important pillar of them all.
 We must continue to focus on improving our base services, as this is our core business.
 Base services have kept us going through the years, and have given us the opportunity to work with a diverse set of e-residents, and will continue to serve us well – as long as we keep demanding the best possible performance from ourselves, and keep improving.

 Every business has struggles.
 Struggles change through the life-cycle of a business.
 The biggest struggles for us as a company is to find good entrepreneurial people (to join our team) who are experts in their fields and are also capable of moving the needle for the company.
-I did not realize how important it is to have a good team until a few years ago.
+I did not realize how important it is to have a good team a few years ago.
 I think every entrepreneur has a moment in life when it actually hits you in the face -your team makes or breaks your business.
 Good team and an average idea can still be a good business.
 Great idea and the average team is not and will not be a good business.
 Today, I feel that Comistar has the right people to keep growing by providing the best and the most diverse service in the market.